After years of neglect, the Guantanamo Bay facility will finally be getting a makeover from none other than Swedish furniture giant IKEA.

 • The DUNKIN sink that drains into a special head shaped bowl.

 • The BOURNBÅLS lamp, which features multi-use sockets that can accommodate both energy saver light bulbs and male genitalia.

 • The CRÅED intercom system, which plays the chorus of Creed’s “With Arms Wide Open” on endless loop.

 • The SHAKEL.
 It’s a set of shackles.

-But on site construction teams have been less than impressed.
+But on site where the thermoplastic powder coatings were isntalled, construction teams have been less than impressed.
 One anonymous worker reported that “No matter how many times we tried to build these things we always have pieces left over.
 We keep feeling like we’ve done it wrong.”